pedhmendes/ising-dimension-reduction/README.md

 </figure>

 Doing this we reduct from three clusters to two, but we only joined together the two low temperature ones.
-We want to divide this in two clusters, but not only by eye, using clusterization methods available in the [scikit](https://scikit-learn.org/stable/modules/clustering.html) lib.
+As we want to keep only two clusters, instead of setting them up by hand, we used clusterization methods available in the [scikit](https://scikit-learn.org/stable/modules/clustering.html) lib.

 The first one is [Spectral Clustering](https://scikit-learn.org/stable/modules/clustering.html#spectral-clustering).
 This method requires the number of clusters.